top of page

 When its wings combed its belly they could hear it

-when it reappeared above the city, snares clattering panic,
+as reappeared above the city, snares clattering panic,

-hoards skidding on confetti from its wings.
+feet slipping on confetti from its wings.

 Down by the river, where arthritic willows bend their toes